-My parents ran a small grocery store (Peters Store, “we Strive to Please”).
-My 2 sisters and I had to work in the store on weekends.
+My parents ran a small grocery store (Peters Store, “We Strive to Please”).
+My two sisters and I had to work in the store on weekends.
 We hand wrote all items purchased and tallied by hand.
 I remember getting upset when a ½ gallon of milk went from fifty cents to fifty four cents.
-When I turned 16, I packaged and delivered groceries to Senior Citizens.
+When I turned 16, I packaged and delivered groceries to senior citizens.
 By doing this, I got to use the store car to go out in the evening.
 Dad let the farmers keep credit until harvest and pay when they sold their crops.
 I understand how tough farming is.
 When people paid their bill, he always threw in a candy bar for each child in the family.
-The people running small businesses in Shelby, knew their customers and we joined together to help each other out.
+The people running small businesses in Shelby knew their customers and we joined together to help each other out.

 When I got my degree in education, I started teaching and coaching at Omaha Technical High School.
 Omaha in those days had an unofficial segregation policy.
-There I was a strong member of the NEA.
+There, I was a strong member of the National Education Association (NEA).
 It had 2 open high schools where anyone could register.
 It just “happened” that one was 90%+ black and the other was 90%+ white.
-I was easy to pick out on the field because of my white face.
+I was easy to pick me out on the field because of my white face.
 My mother was easy to pick out in the stands because not only her color but because there was a cadre of students making sure no one hassled her.

 That will never happen again.